thorpej/nabud/README.md

 * Renamed the FileRoot property on Connection objects to StorageArea, as the old name could be confusing.
 The old name is still accepted for compatibility with existing configuration files.
+* Changed nabud's -d flag to enable debugging on specific subsystems, reducing the amount of logs you have to sift through when trying to figure out a problem.

 ### nabud-1.1.1
 * Fix an issue reported by jeffreystone on Discord -- if you selected a